Hexamethyltungsten: Molecular geometry

-Deviation from octahedral geometry can be ascribed to an effect known as a second-order Jahn-Teller distortion.
-In 1995, before the work of Seppelt and Pfennig, Landis and coworkers had already predicted a distorted trigonal prismatic structure based on valence bond theory and VALBOND calculations.
+As suggested originally by Girolami in 1989, deviation from octahedral geometry can be ascribed to a second-order Jahn-Teller distortion.
+In 1995, before the work of Seppelt and Pfennig but after Girolami's work, Landis and coworkers predicted a distorted trigonal prismatic structure based on valence bond theory and VALBOND calculations.

 The history of the structure of W(CH3)6 illustrates an inherent difficulty in interpreting spectral data for new compounds: initial data may not provide reason to believe the structure deviates from a presumed geometry based on significant historical precedence, but there is always the possibility that the initial assignment will prove to be incorrect.
 Prior to 1989, there was no reason to suspect that ML6 compounds were anything but octahedral, yet new evidence and improved characterization methods suggested that perhaps there were exceptions to the rule, as evidenced by the case of W(CH3)6.
 These discoveries helped to spawn re-evaluation of the theoretical considerations for ML6 geometries.

 Other 6-coordinate complexes with distorted trigonal prismatic structures include [MoMe6], [NbMe_{6}]^{−}, and [TaPh_{6}]^{−}.
 All are d0 complexes.
 Some 6-coordinate complexes with regular trigonal prismatic structures (D3h symmetry) include [ReMe6] (d1), [TaMe_{6}]^{−} (d0), and the aforementioned [ZrMe_{6}]^{2−} (d0).